owfm/owfm.me/posts/employment-history.md

 As a developer in the London Base and Precious metals trading office I work closely with the team to deliver bespoke software to support and streamline their trading workflows.
 Please see my **<a href="/developer-experience">developer experience</a>** for more.

+In early 2022, I was approached by the precious metals desk to join their team in a trading capacity.
+I will be taking up that role in June 2022, with a remit to drive better technical fluency and adoption of trading technology on the desk.

 ## Teacher of Physics, Head of Key Stage 5 Science, Specialist Leader in Education (SLE) for Physics

 > 2015-2020, Holy Family Catholic School